jxtngx/vision-lab/README.md

 ## Overview

-Vision lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+Vision lab is a public template for computer vision deep learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).

+Use Vision Lab to train or finetune the default torchvision Vision Transformer or make it your own by implementing a new model and dataset.

 The recommended way for Vision lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.